AVSystem/Anjay/README.md

 - Supported platforms:
     - any Unix-like operating system, such as Linux (including Android), macOS and BSD family
     - Microsoft Windows (preliminary support, see [README.Windows.md](README.Windows.md) for details)
-    - any embedded platform (e.g. FreeRTOS, ThreadX) with lwIP networking stack
+    - any embedded platform (e.g. FreeRTOS, Zephyr) - check the list of [ready to use integrations](#embedded-operating-systems-ports)
     - porting is possible for any other platform that has ISO C99 compiler available, see [Porting guide for non-POSIX platforms](https://avsystem.github.io/Anjay-doc/PortingGuideForNonPOSIXPlatforms.html) for details
-        - preimplemented [integration layer for Arm Mbed OS](https://github.com/AVSystem/Anjay-mbedos) and an [example client based on it](https://github.com/AVSystem/Anjay-mbedos-client) are available
-        - [example client](https://github.com/AVSystem/Anjay-zephyr-client) based on Zephyr OS is available

 - CoAP data formats:
     - Plain Text